 Be claimed as a tax dependent The tax filer; The tax filer's spouse when filing a joint return; and Everyone the tax filer expects to claim as a tax dependent.
-Premium Tax Credit rules do not apply.
+Not file a tax return and not be claimed as a tax dependent Premium Tax Credit rules do not apply.
 The person does not qualify.